Our Favorite Holiday Markets in NYC

-Whoops, you?re about to hop on a train to your aunt?s place in Connecticut and you forgot to get something for your brother?s new girlfriend.
-Not to worry: You?ll find dozens of vendors right inside Grand Central Terminal, hawking jewelry, home goods and more.
-(And for those of you who spaced on bringing a pumpkin pie, the Thanksgiving Market ensures you won?t show up empty-handed.)
+Whoops, you’re about to hop on a train to your aunt’s place in Connecticut and you forgot to get her something.
+Not to worry: You’ll find dozens of vendors right inside Grand Central Terminal, hawking jewelry, home goods and more.
+(And for those of you who spaced on picking up a pumpkin pie, the Thanksgiving Market ensures you won’t show up empty-handed.)

 Best for Finding Awesome Gifts: STORY

 The ever-changing Chelsea shop brings back its “Home for the Holidays” theme just in time for, uh, the holidays.
 You’ll find presents for everyone from your grandma to your teenage cousin, but we’re most excited about the special events, including food-truck Saturdays and a jewelry trunk show with Iris Apfel.
 (We wouldn’t blame you for keeping those finds for yourself.)